top of page

 The Joy That Makes Your Heart Dance

-One year, we went camping and I watched her out in the open field.
+One year, we went camping, and I watched her out in the open field.
 She twirled and ran and laughed with no care in the world.
 It was like watching sunshine in motion.
 And honestly, it made my heart dance.

-As adults, we forget to just move to dance in the field, to laugh without guilt, to throw our arms open and just be present.
+As adults, we forget to move to dance in the field, to laugh without guilt, to throw our arms open, and just be present.
 We get too wrapped up in responsibilities, appearances, and what others might think.
 But what if we gave ourselves a little room to be free again?

 Dancing in the Field